 ShortFor Project - Work Package 1

-The main objectives are to identify, assess and describe the current SRF resource in Ireland, and determine the potential of this resource to sustainably contribute timber or biomass fuel for renewable energy generation.
-In particular, site suitability of the current range of species and commercial varieties established in Ireland will be assessed to inform further development.
-The data gathered from the current SRF resource will be collated in a database for practitioners and researchers to use as a resource in future work.
+The main objectives were to identify, assess and describe the current SRF resource in Ireland, and determine the potential of this resource to sustainably contribute timber or biomass fuel for renewable energy generation.
+In particular, site suitability of the current range of species and commercial varieties established in Ireland were assessed to inform further development.
+The data gathered from the current SRF resource were collated in a database for practitioners and researchers to use as a resource in future work.

 - T.1.1.
 SRF best practice.

 A literature review is being conducted to evaluate the suitability of potential species for SRF in relation to productivity, site range, frost and disease resistance, survival, breeding programme, coppicing ability and other characteristics.